polycube-network/polycube/Documentation/developers/rest-api.rst

 Example of use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use Polycube, you go through the rest API and to interact with it you can use polycubectl, curl or even Postman.
+To use Polycube, you go through the REST API and to interact with it you can use ``polycubectl``, ``curl`` or even Postman.

-After running polycube with the command ``sudo polycubed --loglevel=DEBUG`` we can give some commands and it is possible to see that debug log messages are displayed with the HTTP verb and the endpoint of the REST server being called (only for methods which have as input a Pistache::Rest::Request).
+After running Polycube with the command ``sudo polycubed --loglevel=DEBUG``, each command is shown with the corresponding (debug) log message, the associated HTTP verb and the endpoint of the REST server being called (only for methods which have as input a Pistache::Rest::Request).

 For example: